gallenc/opennms-tutorials-1/session4/README.md

 Under `opennms` you will see an entry `schemas` and under that you will see `tables` where all 115 or so OpenNMS tables are listed.

-In the top bar, under `tools` you can select the `Query Tool` which will allow you to enter queries.
+In the top bar of pgAdmin4, under `tools` you can select the `Query Tool` which will allow you to enter queries.

 The following diagram shows the query tool open.